scotthurwitz1/sec-scrape/README.md

 Summary:
 Web scraping presentation visualizing data from thousands of reports in the SEC database.
-Utilized machine learning on price data from thousands of stocks to make price predictions.

 Details:
 - Created an automated data scraping and preprocessing tool, collected and cleaned up unstructured data from hundreds of sources